 USCG representatives and NOAA Modelers composed document on defining needs for uncertainty visualization in model outputs.

-Presentations are being given to this group on related topics by:
+Presentations were provided to this group on related topics by:

 Department of Energy’s National Energy Technology Lab (NETL) Blow Out and Spill Occurrence Model (BLOSOM).